uzair-hannure/archive.jbossoutreach.org/README.md

 **IMPORTANT:**

-- All images must be optimized before uploaded to the repo via commit or PR.
+- All images must be optimized before they are uploaded to the repo via commit or PR.
 You may use any image optimizer of your choice.
 - The images should be 240 x 240 pixels.
-- Adding Facebook, Twitter, Github, etc. is not obliged.
-But if you do not want to include social media accounts, please do not provide empty fields like `facebook:`.
+- Adding Facebook, Twitter, Github, etc. is not compulsary, but if you do not want to include social media accounts, please do not provide empty fields like `facebook:`.
 Ask the mentors if you do not know their accounts.
 - Avoid using contractions such as *can't, don't,* etc. If there is no choice (e.g. the name has single quote mark) put double quotes (`"`) around that part.
-- Try to use abbreviations in your name wherever possible, i.e. restrict it to 13 letters (including spaces), otherwise it might be truncated automatically.
-However, the name will be displayed completely when you hover on it on the website.
+- Try to use abbreviations in your name wherever possible, i.e. restrict it to 13 letters (including spaces), otherwise it might be truncated automatically, however; the name will be displayed completely when you hover over it on the website.

 **IMPORTANT:**

 - All images must be optimized before uploaded to the repo via commit or PR.
-You may use any image optimizer of your choice.
+You may use an image optimizer of your choice.
 - The images should be 240 x 240 pixels.
-- Adding Facebook, Twitter, Github, etc. is not obliged.
-But if you do not want to include your social media accounts, please do not provide empty fields like `facebook:`.
+- Adding Facebook, Twitter, Github, etc. is not compulsary, but if you do not want to include your social media accounts, please do not provide empty fields like `facebook:`.
 - Avoid changing the whole file just to add yourself.
 Line endings should not change.
 - Avoid using contractions such as *can't, don't,* etc. If there is no choice (e.g. your name has single quote mark) put double quotes (`"`) around that part.
-- Try to use abbreviations in your name wherever possible, i.e. restrict your name in 13 letters (including spaces), otherwise your name might be truncated automatically.
-However, your name will be displayed completely when you hover on it on the website.
+- Try to use abbreviations in your name wherever possible, i.e. restrict your name in 13 letters (including spaces), otherwise your name might be truncated automatically, however; your name will be displayed completely when you hover over it on the website.

 **IMPORTANT:**

 - Put the images in the `/images/` folder.
 All images must be optimized before uploaded to the repo via commit or PR, you may use any image optimizer of your choice.
-- Adding `action` and `actionURL` is not obliged.
-If you do not add, please do not provide empty fields like `action:`.
+- Adding `action` and `actionURL` is not compulsary.
+If you do not add them, please do not provide empty fields like `action:`.
 If you do, please provide both `action` and `actionURL`.
 - Try to equalize the length of `exp-1`, `exp-2`, and `exp-3` in combination with `action`.

 # Finding Support